 War increases the risk of conflict between people beyond the actual war zones.
 As an international and multicultural community, LUT's strength has always lain in collaboration and mutual trust.
 Right now, we need those qualities more than ever.
 In LUT's world, no one is left alone.
 We are building a better tomorrow and we stand for what is right and just.

 - LUT and LAB are offering three types of study opportunities until 31 July 2023 for people fleeing the war in Ukraine.
-Ukrainians can complete open university and open university of applied sciences studies or apply for the right to complete non-degree studies, in which the quota reserved for Ukrainians is 60 places at LUT and 60 at LAB.
-In addition, Ukrainians can apply to degree programmes during ongoing and future admission periods.
-The study opportunities are available to those who have been granted temporary protection by the Finnish Immigration Service.
+Those who have been granted temporary protection by the Finnish Immigration Service can complete open university and open university of applied sciences studies or apply for the right to complete non-degree studies, and they have been reserved quota of 60 places at LUT and 60 at LAB.
+After studies you can apply to degree programmes during ongoing and future admission periods.

 - Those who have fled the Ukraine war and obtained temporary protection in Finland and a place to study at LUT or LAB will receive a 100% tuition fee waiver for the academic year 2022–2023 on humanitarian grounds.
 The waiver applies to LUT's and LAB's Bachelor's and Master's programmes.